microsoft/vscode-docs/docs/remote/containers.md

 1. Use **File > New Window** to open a new local window.

-2. Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) from the Extensions view (search for "docker") if not already installed.
+2. Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) from the Extensions view (search for "docker") if it is not already installed.

 3. Go to the Docker view and expand the **Containers** node in the explorer.